wp-plugins/enhanced-meta-widget/readme.txt

 == Change Log ==

+= 1.5 =
+* Added New Features
+  *Can choose to display login link or login form* *Separated logout link from login link/form* *Display "username is logged in."*
+* Fixed display of login form if it's the only thing showing on the sidebar (now surrounded by $before_widget and $after_widget).

 = 1.4.1 =
-Fixed a typo that prevented the "edit this post" link from working correctly.
+* Fixed a typo that prevented the "edit this post" link from working correctly.

 = 1.4 =
 * Fixed problem with display of too many line breaks/spaces showing in sidebar depending on the options selected.